First of all a big THANK YOU to Philip J. Guo for creating the JSON-PHOTO-GAL Program.

 Changes in November 2018:

-- Changed the normal little helptexts that you get when hovering over an element, and that only show up after some moments, into quick-responsive, better readable, small text-popups.
+- Changed the normal, slow appearing, little helptexts that you get when hovering over an element, into quick-responsive, better readable, small text-popups.

 - In the Sitemap the current show is now clearly visible, as well as the path you took through the shows.